Anglican Diocese of Gambia: Diocesan institutions

-The first Anglican mission church in The Gambia was established in 1855.
+The first Anglican mission church in The Gambia Includes Senegal and Cape Verde Islands was established in 1855.
 Early church missions were established by the USPG and Church Mission Society.
 Early mission stations and chaplaincies formed the initial parishes of the new diocese upon its formation in 1935.

 The cathedral church of the diocese is St Mary's Cathedral, which was built in 1901 in Bathurst, The Gambia, now Banjul.

 The diocese has active components of the Mothers' Union and the Anglican Young Peoples Association.
 In 2012 the diocesan synod committed to establishing local branches of both organisations in every parish, with a view to developing the role of both women and young people in church life.

 During the leadership of the sixth Bishop, Solomon Johnson, the name of the diocese was officially shortened to simply Diocese of Gambia.
 Johnson became Archbishop of West Africa in 2012, but died suddenly in 2014, after which there was a gap of over a year before a new bishop was named.

-The position of bishop is currently held by James Allen Yaw Odico, formerly the Dean of St Mary's Cathedral, who was consecrated and enthroned on 24 January 2016.
+The position of bishop was held by James Allen Yaw Odico, formerly the Dean of St Mary's Cathedral, who was consecrated and enthroned on 24 January 2016.

+Currently, the position of bishop is held by St. Obed Arist Kojo Baiden (Ghanaian), formerly the Vickar General of the Diocese, who was consecrated and enthroned on the 17 and 18 June,2023 respectively.